Azulejo: 17th century

-Shortly afterwards, these plain white tiles were replaced by polychrome tiles (enxaquetado rico) often giving a complex framework such as in the Igreja de Santa Maria de Marvila in Santarém, Portugal with one of the most outstanding tile-based interior decorations in Portugal.
+Shortly afterwards, these plain white tiles were replaced by polychrome tiles (enxaquetado rico) often giving a complex framework such as in the Igreja de Santa Maria de Marvila in Santarém, Portugal.

 When the diagonal tiles were replaced by a repetitive pattern of horizontal polychrome tiles, one could obtain a new design with different motifs, interlacing Mannerist drawings with representations of roses and camellias (sometimes roses and garlands).
 An inset votive usually depicts a scene from the life of Christ or a saint.
 These carpet compositions (azulejo de tapete), as they were called, elaborately framed with friezes and borders, were produced in great numbers during the 17th century.
 The best examples are to be found in the Igreja do Salvador, Évora, Igreja de S. Quintino, Obral de Monte Agraço, Igreja de S. Vicente, Cuba (Portugal) and the university chapel in Coimbra.

 The use of azulejos for the decoration of antependia (front of an altar), imitating precious altar cloths, is typical for Portugal.
 The panel may be in one piece, or composed of two or three sections.
 They were used in the 16th, 17th and 18th centuries.
 Some antependia of the 17th century imitate oriental fabrics (calico, chintz).
 The golden fringes of the altar cloth were imitated by yellow motifs on the painted border tiles.
 Excellent examples can be found in the Hospital de Santa Marta, Lisbon, or in the Convent of Santa Maria de Almoster and the Convento de Santa Cruz do Buçaco.